Practical Biotransformations: A Beginner's Guide

 7. Restriction enzymes and restriction sites.

-- The only introductory practical book on laboratory techniques
+- The only introductory practical book on laboratory techniques in biotransformations

 - Written in an accessible and user-friendly way, it assumes no prior knowledge of microbiology or biochemistry